SugarCRM Hosting: Compare Hosting

 What is SugarCRM?

 CRM is an acronym that stands for Customer Relationship Management.
-CRM software is designed to handle sales, marketing and customer relations, with the goal of automating the process as much as possible.
+CRM software is designed to handle sales, marketing and customer relations, with the goal of automating the process as much as possible and providing a single centralized store of customer information accessible to all customer-facing employees.

 Why did SugarCRM stop developing the open source version?